Publications

 A soil that contains a high amount of hydrogen ions is called “acidic” (pH below 7) and a soil that contains a high amount of hydroxyl ions is referred to as “basic” or “alkaline” (pH above 7).
 A soil with a pH of 7 is referred to as “neutral.”

 The ideal soil pH for managing most turfgrasses is 6.5 because most nutrients are available at this slightly acidic level.
-However, various grass species may differ in their tolerance for different pH levels.
+However, various grass species may differ slightly from this pH level.
 Maintaining the proper pH is important because some vital nutrients become “fixed” (held tightly) by the soil and become unavailable to the turf as the soil pH extends above or below neutral.

-Although a pH of 6.5 is optimal, turfgrasses will grow and, in most cases, thrive in soils above or below that ideal benchmark as long as proper cultural practices are used.
+Although 6.5 is optimal, turfgrasses will grow and, in most cases, thrive in soils above or below that ideal benchmark as long as proper cultural practices are used.

 Soils in North Dakota tend to be alkaline and range as high as 8.5 to 9.
 At these high pH levels, turf yellowing caused by iron chlorosis is quite common because iron molecules in the soil become unavailable to turf roots.
 As a result, chlorophyll production in plant cells is hindered and the leaves begin to turn dull green to yellow.
 See the section on “Iron” to correct iron chlorosis of turf.